Sofia travel guide

 Contacts: Tel: +359 (0)2 937 2211/2 (international flights departures and arrivals).

-Transfer between terminals: A shuttle operates between the terminals at 30-minute intervals from 7am to 8pm.
-Outside this time period, inter-terminal transfers can be requested at the Tourist Information desks in Terminals 1 and 2.
+Transfer between terminals: A free shuttle operates between the terminals at 30-minute intervals from 7am to 7pm.

 Getting to the city: Regular bus services 84 and 384 run on a frequent schedule day and night from the bus station close to Arrivals.
 Passengers will have to pay extra for large pieces of luggage.
 The journey takes 40 minutes on weekdays, and is slightly faster on weekends and holidays.
 Most hotels and tourist resorts run their own airport shuttles.